parikshit-rs/Login-form/README.md

 7. At last create a folder names 'public', inside this folder create the css file for your project.

-> styles.css and a background image is provided in public folder.
-Although I did not spend much time writing this, you have complete freedom over the styles to modify it according to your preferences.
+> styles.css and a royalty free background image is provided in public folder.

+## Comments

+This was one of the first projects I did in the field of website development so the interface may not look that beautiful, but it functions well that I can say for sure.
+You have complete freedom over how to modify the code or styles according to your preference.

 ## Contributions
 Feel free to submit a pull request for your suggesstions!